reaccionpy/priorizador/README.md

 For Python=3.7

-To use the api you should create a virtual environment with python, install virtualenv with pip `pip install virtualenv`
+To use the api you should create a virtual environment with python, install virtualenv with pip

+`pip install virtualenv`

-Then redirect yourself to the flask_api folder and create an env folder `cd flask_api/ && mkdir env`
+Then redirect yourself to the flask_api folder and create an env folder

+`cd flask_api/ && mkdir env`

-Last, create the virtual environment and install the requirements `python -m venv env && pip install -r requirements.txt` Download the geojson file and put it on the geojson_data folder, then execute the script.
+Last, create the virtual environment and install the requirements

+`python -m venv env && pip install -r requirements.txt`

+Create a folder named *geojson_data* and download the geojson file available [here](http://geo.stp.gov.py/u/dgeec/tables/dgeec.paraguay_2012_barrrios_y_localidades/public/map) in it, then execute the script.
 `python geojson_api.py`

 ### Deploy with docker-compose